 The 1880 centennial committee applied private contributions to acquire the 07Oct1780 battlefield and erect a monument to “the turn of the tide” of the American Revolution in the south.
 They listed two dozen patriots who sacrificed their lives for our freedom.
 Though it is far more important that we remember and preserve what they fought for, we should properly name our forefathers.

 When the 1880 Centennial Committee disbanded, York SC DAR inherited the battlefield.
-Twenty five years later they got $30,000 of OPM (other people’s money) and US Corps of Engineers help to make a new monument with a bronze casualty plaque showing additional categories of mortally wounded and wounded.
-In 1909 it was unveiled.
+Twenty five years later they got $30,000 of OPM (other people’s money) and US Corps of Engineers help to make a new monument.
+In 1909 it was unveiled without the casualty plaque on east face.
+In January 1910 a bronze casualty plaque was installed showing additional categories of mortally wounded and wounded.
 The new plaque omits the 1880 entry for David Beattie since he was not killed in the battle.

 The park superintendent points out that most military monuments contain errors.
 True.
 The 1982 Viet Nam Wall in DC has 58,272 names.
 But in 1982 it was only 99.6%.
 It left off 68 Marines killed when their R&R flight crashed in Hong Kong.
 (This addition was ordered by President Ronald Reagan.)
 Another group of 110 were added when the geographic criteria were enlarged to include people killed (95 servicemen) outside the war zone while on or in support of direct combat missions and 15 servicemen who had subsequently died of wounds received in Vietnam.
 Expanded definitions and more due diligence have added 51 other names.
 The latest names added in 2011, brought the number of names on the black granite Wall to 58,272.

 The “BKM people tab” focuses upon the patriot casualties.
-It has some less researched rosters and notes about other people.
+It has some less researched rosters and notes about other Kings Mountain battle people.
 The “OVT places tab” offers an alphabetic list of place names to better explain some of Dr. Draper’s geographical titles which have disappeared from Google maps.

 There are some good collections of information about the battle which turned the tide of the war.